blakegarretson/essentials/main.md

 ## Mac Desktop Tweaks & Utilities

 - [Loop](https://github.com/MrKai77/Loop) is window manager that really shines if you prefer mouse-driven actions rather than keyboard shortcuts.
 The radial menu provides a visual approach so you don’t need to remember a bunch of key combinations.
     - If you just want a keyboard-based window manager, [Rectangle](https://rectangleapp.com/) allows for fairly complex window manipulation, and it may be better for you than Loop.
 Or use both.
+If you do use Rectangle, you may even want to upgrade to [Rectangle Pro](https://rectangleapp.com/pro).
+The window throwing is a game changer for window management.
+Having said that, using both Loop and Rectangle (not Pro) together may give you the functionality you need. **(Mac)**
 - [DockDoor](https://dockdoor.net) is an improved version of the standard "Command-Tab" for switching apps.
 It is highly customizable, and the star feature is adding thumbnails of your apps to the app switcher and the dock.
 I used to use [Alt-Tab](https://alt-tab-macos.netlify.app), but DockDoor has far more options and features.
 - [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
 There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.
 - [Hyperkey](https://hyperkey.app/) is so simple, yet it has become essential for me.
 It lets you remap the caps-lock key to any combination of meta keys.
 It can be configured in any number of ways, but I have it setup so when I press caps-lock, it is the same as pressing shift-command-ctrl.
 Then I map that combo to whatever I like in my various apps.
 E.g. in VS Code, pressing caps-lock and P will run the current file in Python.